How Likely Are Large Elections Tied?: Introduction

 \section{Introduction}

-Suppose a presidential election will be held soon and there are two alternatives (presidential candidates) $a$ and $b$, and $n$ agents (voters).
+Suppose a presidential election between two alternatives (candidates) $a$ and $b$ will be held soon, and there are $n$ agents (voters).
 Each agent independently votes for an alternative with probability $0.5$, and the alternative with more votes wins.
 How likely will the election end up with a tie?
-What if there are more than two alternatives and a rank-based voting rule is used to choose the winner?
-What if the distribution is not i.i.d.~and is controlled by an adversary?
+What if there are more than two alternatives, agents rank the alternatives, and a rank-based voting rule is used to choose the winner?
+What if the distribution is not independent and identically distributed (i.i.d.)~and is controlled by an adversary?

 Understanding the likelihood of tied elections is an important and classical topic in many disciplines including social choice, game theory, political science, and public choice, not only because it is a fundamental problem in probability theory and statistics, but also because it plays a critical role in many important issues.
-For example, ties are undesirable in the context of indecisiveness of voting~\cite{Gillett1977:Collective}, strategic voting~\cite{Gibbard73:Manipulation,Satterthwaite75:Strategy}, privacy of voting~\cite{Liu2020:How}, etc.; while on the other hand, ties are desirable in the context of voting power~\cite{Banzhaf-III1968:One-Man}, voter turn out~\citep{Downs1957:An-Economic,Riker1968:A-Theory}, etc.
+For example, ties are undesirable in the context of indecisiveness of voting~\cite{Gillett1977:Collective}, strategic voting~\cite{Gibbard73:Manipulation,Satterthwaite75:Strategy}, privacy of voting~\cite{Liu2020:How}, etc. On the other hand, ties are desirable in the context of voting power~\cite{Banzhaf-III1968:One-Man}, voter turnout~\citep{Downs1957:An-Economic,Riker1968:A-Theory}, etc.

 While the likelihood of ties for two alternatives is well-understood~\citep{Banzhaf-III1968:One-Man,Beck75:Note}, we are not aware of a rigorous mathematical analysis for elections with three or more alternatives except for a few simple voting rules.
-Previous studies were mostly done along three dimensions (see Section~\ref{sec:related-work}): (1) the voting rule used in the election, (2) the indecisiveness of the outcome, measured by the number of tied alternatives $k$, and (3) the statistical model for generating votes.
-Despite these efforts, the following question still largely remains open.
+Previous studies were mostly done along three dimensions: (1) the voting rule used in the election, (2) the indecisiveness of the outcome, measured by the number of tied alternatives $k$, and (3) the statistical model for generating votes.
+See Section~\ref{sec:related-work} for more discussions.